Rush Limbaugh behind a golden EIB microphone saying more in 10 seconds than your average host will say over the course of a career.

 Yes.

-See, you know, it's it is show it's gotten me to think a lot.
+See, you know, it is a show.

-Well, uh thank I'm glad that that happened.
+Well, I'm glad that that happened.

-You know, because I I think um I get calls from people.
+You know, because I think I call some people.

-Our culture's rotting and so forth, when and uh everybody seems to buy now this notion that the government needs to get big and supply everybody's wants and needs and so forth.
+And everybody seems to buy now this notion that the government needs to get big and supply everybody's wants and needs and so forth.

-You know, you guys, you may grow up and be the ones that are the instruments of of rolling back some of this outrageousness that uh your parents and grandparents happen to be accepting these days.
+And I always believe when I get calls from people your age, all the way through college, who are applying yourselves intellectually to all of this, you know, you guys, you may grow up and be the ones that are the instruments of rolling back some of this outrageousness that your parents and grandparents happen to be accepting these days.

-I mean generically your parents and great your elders.
+I mean, generically, your parents and great, your elders.

-Uh but I'm proud.
+But I'm proud.

-I'm I'm it's great to have somebody like you in this audience.
+It's great to have somebody like you in this audience.

-Sixteen years old, and you've been thinking about this.
+16 years old, and you've been thinking about this.

 You must have an IQ almost as high as mine.